lucas-gtr/Raytracer/README.md

-# Ray Tracing Rendering Engine
+# Custom Ray Tracing Rendering Engine

 This project implements a basic ray tracing algorithm to render a 3D scene.
 The engine supports reflection, refraction, shadows, and multiple light sources.
 It uses a simple ray-object intersection test to calculate pixel colors and outputs the result in a PPM image format.